shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 in most other countries.

-If you are following this guide with a US number or any other country that allows first class support to VOIP providers then you can skip this section on setting up an asterisk server.
+If you are following this guide with a US number or any other country that allows first-class support to VOIP providers then you can skip this section on setting up an asterisk server.

-If however you find yourself with a number from a country which restricts VOIP providers from providing full feature-set local numbers then you can circumvent that via a 3G/4G USB dongle with voice calling support.
+If however you find yourself with a number from a country that restricts VOIP providers from providing full feature-set local numbers then you can circumvent that via a 3G/4G USB dongle with voice calling support.
 This allows you to then bring up a PBX server connected to the internet with the ability to route traditional PBX calls via the USB dongle holding your own local number SIM card.

-The first step is to install asterisk on a machine that can be left running 24/7 for the maximum uptime.
+The first step is to install asterisk on a machine that can be left running 24/7 for maximum uptime.
 This guide uses OpenWRT OS and packages in examples but you do so on any machine you have lying around including a Raspberry Pi.

 With an already set up OpenWRT router, you'll need the following packages to